saffiali/AutoTranslateBlobs/README.md

 # Challenges
 - Maintain the structure of HTML document.
-- Address the API Limit of 5000 charcter per call, so we need to slice the html content.
+- Address the API Limit of 5000 charcters per call, so we need to slice the html content.

 # Requirments
 You need to provide the following configuration or app settings either from the portal or by creating "local.settings.json" to test locally.